RachitaModiTR/PullRequestDahsboard/GITHUB_SETUP.md

 git push -u origin main
 ```

+**Note:** Your repository has already been pushed to: `https://github.com/RachitaModiTR/PullRequestDahsboard.git`

 Replace `YOUR_USERNAME` and `YOUR_REPOSITORY_NAME` with your actual GitHub username and the repository name you chose.

 ## Step 3: Verify Upload